Dave Stockton Jr.

+Early life

+In 1968, Stockton Jr. was born in Redlands, California.
+Stockton's father, Dave Stockton, was a notable professional golfer.
+He won the PGA Championship in 1970 and 1976 and was also the United States Ryder Cup captain in 1991.

+Professional career

-Stockton joined the Nationwide Tour in 1993 and won two events in his rookie year, the Nike Connecticut Open and the Nike Hawkeye Open.
-He went through qualifying school and earned his PGA Tour card for 1994.
-In his rookie year on the PGA Tour he finished 96th on the money list while recording three top-10 finishes including finishing in a tie for third twice.
+In 1993, Stockton joined the Nike Tour and won two events in his rookie year, the Nike Connecticut Open and the Nike Hawkeye Open.
+In the fall, Stockton graduated from 1993 PGA Tour Qualifying School.

+In his rookie year on the PGA Tour, in 1994, he finished 96th on the money list while recording three top-10 finishes, including finishing in a tie for third twice.
 The following year he recorded his best finish on the PGA Tour when he finished in a tie for second at the Canon Greater Hartford Open.
 He finished 124th on the money list, just good enough to retain his card.
-In 1996 he finished 120th on the money list while recording two top-10 finishes.
-1997 was his first down year on Tour, he finished 146th on the money list, only good enough to retain part-time status on Tour.
-In 1998 he finished 132nd on the money list but got his Tour card for the following year by going through qualifying school for the second time.
-In 1999 he struggled to finish in the top 125 again and earned his Tour card through qualifying school for the third time.
-He finished 140th on the money list in 2000 so he was only able to play part-time in 2001.
-He returned to the Nationwide Tour in 2002 and then earned his Tour card for 2003 through qualifying school for the fourth time.
+In 1996, he finished 120th on the money list while recording two top-10 finishes.
+The following year, 1997, was his first down year on Tour, he finished 146th on the money list, only good enough to retain part-time status on Tour.
+In 1998, he finished 132nd on the money list but got his Tour card for the following year by going through qualifying school for the second time.
+In 1999, he struggled to finish in the top 125 again and earned his Tour card through qualifying school for the third time.
+He finished 140th on the money list in 2000, so he was only able to play part-time in 2001.

+He returned to the developmental tour in 2002 and then earned his PGA Tour card for 2003 through qualifying school for the fourth time.
 He didn't have a good year on Tour and returned to the Nationwide Tour in 2004, his final year on Tour.

 Stockton is currently a golf instructor at Oak Valley Golf Club in Beaumont, California.
-His father, Dave Stockton, won the PGA Championship in 1970 and 1976 and was also the United States Ryder Cup captain in 1991.